mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Large Kerning Pairs:** Lists all positive and negative kerning pairs beyond a given threshold. *Needs Vanilla.*
 * **New Tab with Overkerned Pairs:** Asks a threshold percentage, and opens a new tab with all negative kern pairs going beyond the width threshold.
 Example: With a threshold of 40%, and a comma with width 160, the script will report any negative kern pair with comma larger than 64 (=40% of 160).
 Assume that r-comma is kerned -60, and P-comma is kerned -70.
 In this case, it would report the latter, but not the former. *Needs Vanilla.*
 * **New Tab with Right Groups:** Creates a new tab with one glyph of each right group.
 Useful for checking the constency of right kerning groups.
-* **New Tab with all Selected Glyph Combinations:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
+* **New Tab with all Selected Glyph Combinations:** Takes your selected glyphs and opens a new tab with all possible combinations of the letters.
 Also outputs a string for copying into the Macro window, in case the opening of the tab fails.
 * **New Tab with Uneven Symmetric Kernings:** Finds kern pairs for symmetric letters like ATA AVA TOT WIW etc. and sees if AT is the same as TA, etc.
 * **New Tabs with Punctuation Kern Strings:** Outputs several tabs with kern strings with punctuation.
 * **Remove all Kerning Exceptions:** Removes all kerning for the current master, except for group-to-group kerning.
 Be careful.
-* **Remove Kerning Pairs for Selected Glyphs:** deletes all kerning pairs with the selected glyphs, for the current master only.
+* **Remove Kerning Pairs for Selected Glyphs:** Deletes all kerning pairs with the selected glyphs, for the current master only.
 * **Remove Orphaned Group Kerning:** Deletes all group kernings refering to groups that are not in the font.
 * **Remove Small Kerning Pairs:** Removes all kerning pairs in the current font master with a value smaller than specified, or a value equal to zero.
 Be careful. *Needs Vanilla.*
 * **Report Kerning Mistakes:** Tries to find unnecessary kernings and groupings.
 Reports in Macro window, for reviewing.
 * **Sample String Maker:** Creates kern strings for user-defined categories and adds them to the Sample Strings.
 Group kerning only, glyphs without groups are ignored. *Needs Vanilla.*
+* **Set Kerning Groups:** Sets left and right kerning groups for all selected glyphs.
+In the case of compounds, will use the groups of the base components, otherwise makes an informed guess based on a built-in dictionary.
-* **Steal Kerning from InDesign:** steals the kerning from text set in InDesign.
+* **Steal Kerning from InDesign:** Steals the kerning from text set in InDesign.
 Useful for extracting InDesign’s Optical Kerning values.
-* **Steal Kerning Groups from Font:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
+* **Steal Kerning Groups from Font:** Steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*

 ## Paths